 We have read the Bishop McNamara Catholic School Student and Parent Handbook, inclusive of the sections outlining general information, disciplinary policies and procedures, attendance policies and procedures, technology policies, Diocese of Joliet policies including the policy on Understanding and Preventing Child Sexual Abuse, acceptable use policy for internet access and other policies and protocols that are an integral part of daily life at Bishop McNamara Catholic School.
 Furthermore, unless I submit the PARENT/GUARDIAN OBJECTION TO THE PUBLICATION OF PERSONALLY IDENTIFIABLE STUDENT IMAGES AND WORK form, I acknowledge that there may be occasions that my child is photographed or videotaped at a School/Parish/Diocesan public event during such time as my child is either a participant or spectator.
 I also acknowledge that my child may be videotaped as part of the school's safety and security measures.
 We understand the policies and procedures described within, agree to be governed by these, and will endeavor to fulfill our responsibilities in regard to this information.

-Printed Name of Student Year of Graduation
+Year of Graduation

-Signature of Student Date
+Signature of Student

+Date

-Signature(s) of Parent(s) / Legal Guardian(s) Date
+Signature(s) of Parent(s) / Legal Guardian(s)

+Date

-Parent and student must sign and return this two-sided form to the Main Office by the end of day, Thursday, August 22, 2019.
+Parent and student must sign and return this two-sided form to the Main Office by the beginning of your orientation day.